CANS Canada-U.S. Tariff Info Centre

 Recent statements from The Prime Minister’s Office:

-The White House: President Donald J. Trump proceeds with tariffs on imports from Canada and Mexico
+The White House: President Donald J. Trump proceeds with responsive tariffs on global imports

 Recent statements from The White House: